 Find out more about bacteria in the human body.
 One of the most common antibiotic-resistant infections of the skin and soft tissue is Methicillin-resistant Staphylococcus aureus, or MRSA.
 This is a form of Staphylococcal infection that is not killed by the usual penicillin-type antibiotics.
-It is sometimes called a Superbug.
-This term ‘superbug’ is commonly used for those bacteria which have become immune to antibiotics, and the bacterial growth can no longer be slowed down or stopped by antibiotics.
+It is sometimes called a superbug.
+This term ‘superbug’ is commonly used for those bacteria which have become immune to antibiotics.
+With superbugs, bacterial growth can no longer be slowed down or stopped by antibiotics.

 Cellulitis or surgical site infections are often caused by Gram-positive bacteria such as Staphylococcus aureus or Streptococcus pyogenes.
-Surgical site or wound infections that prove resistant to the usual antibiotic treatment are often tested and found to be due to mainly MRSA although they can also be due to Gram-negative bacteria such as E coli, Klebsiella, Pseudomonas or Acinetobacter.
+Surgical site or wound infections that prove resistant to antibiotics are often tested and found to be due to mainly MRSA.
+Although, infections can also be due to Gram-negative bacteria such as E coli, Klebsiella, Pseudomonas or Acinetobacter.
 You can read more about Gram-postive and Gram-negative bacteria here.

 What are the symptoms of an antibiotic-resistant skin and tissue infection?

 The symptoms of an antibiotic-resistant skin and soft tissue infections are the same as those of a regular infection of this type.
 You can find out more about on our common infections page.
 The usual symptoms of wound infections or cellulitis are redness, heat, pain and inflammation in the affected areas.
 Sometimes people may have a fever – or feel hot and cold.
 This means their body is trying to fight the infection.